Oracle Java Licensing and Audit FAQ Guide

 - Oracle Java was free to use on “General Purpose” computers (desktops and servers) without charge.
 This allowed the commercial use of Java runtime in general computing environments at no cost.

 - Certain use cases were restricted – for example, embedding Java in devices or software for resale (embedded or OEM uses) required a separate agreement.
-The BCL primarily covered typical internal use of Java.
+The BCL primarily covered the typical internal use of Java.

 - The BCL is no longer used for new Java releases after 2019.
 It’s a legacy license; those older Java versions you downloaded under BCL can still be used under those original terms, but they no longer receive free updates.